 How to bundle your car and home insurance

 - Get quotes from multiple companies.
-Once you know what qualities and coverages you are looking for, you can request auto and home quotes from several different companies.
+Once you know what qualities and coverages you are looking for, you can request auto and home quotes from several different companies that offer bundling discounts.

 - Choose a company and start your policies.
-Once you have decided which insurer suits your home and auto insurance coverage needs best, your insurance representative can walk you through the steps to start your policy.
+Once you have decided which insurer suits your home and auto insurance coverage needs best, your insurance professional can walk you through the steps to purchase your policies.

 - Cancel your previous insurance policies.
-If you already had home and auto insurance with other carriers, you will need to cancel your policies.
+If you already had home and auto insurance coverage with other carriers, you will need to cancel your existing policies if you plan on placing them with a single insurer.
 When switching to a new carrier, it is typically best to wait to cancel your prior policies until you know the effective date of the new policies, so you can avoid a lapse in coverage.

 How to save the most by bundling

-Bundling your auto and home policies could save you money, but there are still ways you can maximize your savings.
+Bundling your auto and home policies could save you money, but there are other ways you can maximize your premium savings.

 - Get quotes from several insurance companies.
-This is important, as every carrier has a different rating system.
-For instance, your bundling discount could be 25% with a carrier, but if the underlying rates are higher than other insurers, you could end up saving more with a carrier that has lower rates for you — even if their bundling discount is smaller.
+This is important, as every carrier has a different process for setting rates.
+For instance, your bundling discount could be 25% with a carrier, but if the underlying rates are higher than other insurers, you could end up saving more with a carrier that quotes a lower base premium for you — even if their bundling discount is smaller.

 - Take advantage of other discounts.
 Having a multi-policy discount on your auto and home insurance does not preclude you from applying other discounts.
 Utilizing other discounts that you qualify for might help you save additional money on your premium.

 - Increase your deductibles.
-Your home policy’s deductible is the amount you will pay out of pocket if you file a claim for damage to your property.
+Your home policy’s standard deductible is the amount you will pay out of pocket if you file a claim for a covered loss to your property.
 If you have full coverage auto insurance, your policy has two deductibles: one for comprehensive and one for collision.
-Raising your deductibles generally lowers your premium.
-However, it means you will need to pay more out of pocket if you file a claim for home or vehicle damage, so be sure to choose your deductible level you can afford.
+Raising your home and/or auto deductibles can significantly lower your premium.
+However, it means you will need to pay more out of pocket if you file a claim for covered home or vehicle damage, so be sure to choose a deductible level you can afford.

 - Review your policies when life events happen.
 Staying with the same insurer for several years can be a good way to earn loyalty discounts, but occasionally shopping your coverage with other carriers can help you learn if you are still getting a competitively-priced bundle.
-It can be helpful to shop for insurance after significant events in your life that tend to alter your finances, like getting married, having a baby or moving.
+It can be helpful to shop for insurance after significant events in your life that tend to alter your finances, like getting married, having a baby or moving to a new home.

 Frequently asked questions